gitlabform/gitlabform/README.md

-GitLabForm has roughly the same purpose as [GitLab provider](https://www.terraform.io/docs/providers/gitlab/index.html) for [Terraform](https://www.terraform.io/) (which is a tool that we love and that clearly inspired this app), but but it has a different set of features and uses a different configuration format.
+GitLabForm has roughly the same purpose as [GitLab provider](https://www.terraform.io/docs/providers/gitlab/index.html) for [Terraform](https://www.terraform.io/) (which is a tool that we love and that clearly inspired this app), but it has a different set of features and uses a different configuration format.

 [Please read more about "GitLab provider for Terraform" vs "GitLabForm", including a feature matrix, here](GT_VS_GLF.md).